 Out of the mountains again and flying west along I-90, I begin to feel confident.
 Over Issaquah I turn my attention to the radio.
 There are four controller positions at Boeing: Eastside (short runway), Westside (long runway), Ground Control, and Clearance Delivery.
 This time of night the short runway’s closed and they’re all the same guy, and I will talk to him on the first two or three of these frequencies by turn.

 This conversation is designed to be terse.
 If you call the tower from someplace in the sky, and don’t say otherwise, they assume you want to land.
 To let them know that you have heard the latest weather report, you say the name of their most recent recorded briefing, which is designated by a letter from the last half of the alphabet (Sea-Tac gets the first half).
-Let’s say that the current broadcast is called “Sierra.”
+Let’s say that the current broadcast is called “November.”
 By the time I pass the eastern shore of Lake Washington I have pared my story down to maybe twenty syllables, the first one there mostly just to break the squelch:

-“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with Sierra.”
+“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with November.”

 - Fairy tales begin, “Once upon a time. . . .”
 Sea stories begin, “This is no ****.”
 Flying stories begin, “There I was . . . .”
-This one is copyright Scott C. McKee, all rights reserved.
+This one is copyright 2020 by Scott C. McKee, all rights reserved.

 - There was another alternative for arriving anonymously at Boeing, though it didn’t occur to me until decades later.
 Aircraft without radios still sometimes showed up — NORDOS, in FAA parlance.
-The procedure was to join the pattern carefully and wait for signals from a “light gun” always at hand in the tower.
+The procedure was to join the traffic pattern cautiously and wait for signals from a “light gun” always at hand in the tower.
 I’ve actually done this at Boeing on two other occasions.